Quantum Techniques for Stochastic Mechanics: Chemistry and the Desargues graph

+The next problem was both posed and answered by Greg Egan \href{http://johncarlosbaez.wordpress.com/2011/10/26/network-theory-part-15/\#comment-8869}{on Azimuth}.
 1em {\bf Problem 20.} If we define the Desargues graph to have vertices corresponding to 2- and 3-element subsets of a 5-element set, with an edge between vertices when one subset is contained in another, why does it look like this picture?

 \begin{answer} For $i=0,...,4$, and with all the additions below modulo 5, define five pairs of red dots as:

 and five pairs of blue dots as:

 The union of the $ i$th pair of red dots is the first of the $ i$th pair of blue dots, and the union of the second of the $ i$th pair of red dots and the first of the $ (i+1)$th pair of red dots is the second of the $ i$th pair of blue dots.
 So if we form a 20-sided polygon whose vertices are alternating red and blue dots generated in this order, all the edges of the polygon will join red dots to blue dots of which they are subsets: